phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 ### Boot Services

-If we take a closer look at the documentation of the [`SystemTable`] type, we see that it has a generic `View` parameter.
+When we take a closer look at the documentation of the [`SystemTable`] type, we see that it has a generic `View` parameter.
 The documentation provides a good explanation why this parameter is needed:

 > [...]
 Not all UEFI services will remain accessible forever.
 Some services, called "boot services", may only be called during a bootstrap stage where the UEFI firmware still has control of the hardware, and will become unavailable once the firmware hands over control of the hardware to an operating system loader.
 Others, called "runtime services", may still be used after that point [...]
 >